top of page

 • Other Findings: Used to allow her son to travel by himself from Texas to San Francisco independently.

-We also researched on the terms, conditions, regulations, and restrictions for the current on demand ride-sharing products and how does it work for young families in the United States.
+We also researched the terms, conditions, regulations, and restrictions for the current on-demand ride-sharing products and how does it work for young families in the United States.

 • Uber and Lyft require all users to be 18 or older to hail a ride without an accompanying adult (all app users have to be 18+, but unenforced)